Apr 2013 - Feb 2016

 But a critical problem of the suspension - its excessive stiffness (especially rear).
 It is not bad for quality highways, but RAV4 primarily is everyday urban SUV - and too uncomfortable for that role.

 During restyling the chassis "was undergone to significant modifications" and...
 If our materials were "approved" by Toyota officials, would then suspension "was changed beyond recognition and became very comfortable".
 But we can say frank - with comparison to previous rumbling cart, the new one (some less rumbling and shod in soft winter tyres) may seem more comfortable, but does not cease to be a cart.
-Objectively, the presence of improvements can not be denied - there are new rear springs (for 2.0) and shock absorbers, new front struts (for 2.5), implementation of specification for russia (seems like "rough road spec" in other markets), but most of the parts was simply reshuffled.
+Objectively, the presence of improvements can not be denied - there are new rear springs (for 2.0) and shock absorbers, new front struts (for 2.5), implementation of specification for local market (seems like "rough road spec" in other markets), but most of the parts was simply reshuffled.

 Toyota did not cut, as Koreans did, full set of safety system system, so all the versions are equipped with ABS + EBD + BA + VSC, at all-wheel drive vehicles combined with DTC + EPS in IDDS...
 Decipher: anti-skid system, electronic brakeforce distribution, emergency brake assist, stability system, rear-wheel drive connection system, electric power steering, integrated dynamic driving system.
 Parking brake - archaic mechanical manual.

 No critical problems was expected, judging by past experience.

 Touted rear-wheel drive activation for active cornering expectedly turned profanation - in practice, the car always shows a sustained propensity to front axle drift.

 Electric power steering - common weak spot for small and middle class Toyota cars - installed in the top of the column motor transmits all torque for wheel turning through the wheel steering, grinding along the way intermediate shafts, spline connections pinion / rack pair.